luan4/challenge/README.md

 ```
 challenge/configs/read_config.json
 ```
-which has to be located in
+the file you want to read from must be stored in:
 ```
 challenge/data/
 ```